sentian/BOSSreg/README.md

 # Best Orthogonalized Subset Selection (BOSS)
-This repository contains the R package **BOSSreg** that implements the Best Orthogonalized Subset Selection (BOSS) and Forward Stepwise regression (FS), with feasible selection rules.
+This repository contains the R package **BOSSreg** that implements the Best Orthogonalized Subset Selection (BOSS) and Forward Stepwise regression (FS), with feasible selection rules that include information criteria and cross-validation.
+Various choices of information criteria are provided that include AICc, Cp, GCV, AIC and BIC.

-It also contains all the code required to reproduce the results in the paper, [Tian, Hurvich and Simonoff (2019): "On the use of information criterion for least squares based subset selection methods"](https://github.com/sentian/BOSSreg/blob/master/paper/Tian2019.pdf)
+It also contains all the code to reproduce the results in the paper, [Tian, Hurvich and Simonoff (2019): "On the use of information criterion for least squares based subset selection methods"](https://github.com/sentian/BOSSreg/blob/master/paper/Tian2019.pdf)

 ### Install the R package